 Many of DANY's Amicus Curiae Briefs are available below via the blue colored links.
 Among the cases in which the Committee has filed amicus curiae briefs with the Court are the following:

-___ N.Y.3d ___, ___ N.Y.S.3d ___, 2019 N.Y.
-Slip.
-Op.
-03657.
+33 N.Y.3d 421, 104 N.Y.S.3d 14 (2019).
 In a major victory for products liability defendants, the Court of Appeals refused to carve out an exclusion to the rule in cases involving strict products liability for design defects which absolves manufacturers of liability where the manufacturer offers a product with an optional safety device and the knowledgeable purchaser chooses not to obtain it.
 In this case, the plaintiff contended, and the lower courts agreed, that the exclusion from liability should not apply when the product came into the end user's hands through the rental market, rather than a purchase transaction.
 The Court of Appeals disagreed and held that no such "rental market" exception is appropriate.

 30 N.Y.3d 656, 70 N.Y.S.3d 157 (2018).
 In a much-anticipated decision concerning discoverability of plaintiff's Facebook account, the Court of Appeals agreed with the defense position that the Appellate Division improperly employed a heightened threshold for production of social media records.
 The Court held that, instead, New York's usual liberal discovery rules should govern this issue.
 Notably, the Court held that, under certain circumstances, plaintiff's private Facebook postings are discoverable.
 This case significantly expands a defendant's ability to access a plaintiff's social media account in a personal injury case.
 By virtue of this decision, detailed questioning at plaintiff's deposition, coupled with a carefully–crafted discovery request concerning plaintiff's social media account, may yield information which can be valuable in defending against plaintiff's claims of injuries and post-accident limitations.